-An unhealthy scalp can feel dry, itchy, or excessively oil.
-But did you know that an unhealthy scalp can slow your hair growth and even cause hair loss?
-Hair growth can be impeded by an overly dry scalp or a scalp clogged with excess oil and dead skin.
+Do you have a healthy scalp?
+If your scalp feels dry, itchy, or excessively oily, you might have some room to improve when it comes to scalp care.
+Having a healthy scalp is key for optimizing your hair growth, since healthy hair growth can be affected by an overly dry scalp or a scalp clogged with excess oil and dead skin.
 If you want healthier, thicker hair, it’s important to keep your scalp in the best condition possible.
-Follow these healthy scalp tips!
+Follow these healthy scalp tips to promote healthier hair!

-Dandruff is a tell-tale sign that your scalp is in distress, and a distressed scalp grows brittle and unmanageable hair.
-If you notice dandruff in your hair or on your clothing, use a specially formulated dandruff shampoo containing zinc to clear up the flakes.
+Dandruff is a tell-tale sign that your scalp needs some TLC.
+And a distressed scalp may grow brittler and more unmanageable hair.
+If you notice dandruff in your hair or on your clothing, talk to your doctor about using a scalp treatment specially formulated to clear up dandruff.

 UV rays from the sun can damage your scalp skin and exacerbate hair thinning.
-The more thin your hair is, the greater the risk of UV damage.
-When outside for prolonged periods of time, make sure to wear a hat or a sunscreen specially formulated for scalp application.
+And the less hair you have, the greater the risk of UV damage.
+When you’re outside for prolonged periods of time, make sure to wear a hat or apply a sunscreen specially formulated for scalp protection.